YO-Corp/Yo.Validator/.github/ISSUE_TEMPLATE/feature_request.md

 Describe any alternative solutions or features you've considered.

 ### 📊 Benefits
-How would this feature benefit YOMLM Network users and validators?
+How would this feature benefit YO Network users and validators?

 ### 📈 Use Cases
 Describe specific use cases where this feature would be valuable.